azimuth-cloud/azimuth-config/docs/deployment/index.md

 `azimuth-config` includes a utility script that will create a Python virtual environment in the configuration directory and install the required dependencies:

-!!! warning  "Python 3.9 required"
+!!!
+Warning  "Python 3.9 required"